What Is Pre-Med? Understanding the Path to Medical School

 Your pre-med journey will take at least four years to complete.
 These four years will involve you completing a major of your choice at an accredited university, completing the necessary prerequisites, and strengthening your medical school application.

-For students that require more preparation before medical school, this timeline can increase by one to two years, depending on the post-baccalaureate programs they pursue.
+For students who require more preparation before medical school, this timeline can increase by one to two years, depending on the post-baccalaureate programs they pursue.

 Each pre-med major has its own advantages for medical school.
 Science-focused majors tend to better prepare students for the MCAT and medical school, but humanities-focused majors help students communicate with patients more effectively.